ansible/galaxy_ng/docs/integration/ldap.md

 Checking if your ldap server is up and running:

-> You need ldap-utils installed
+> You need ldap-utils installed on your local host

 ```bash
 # List all users